 With its tremendous wealth of waterways and unbridled natural beauty, Manitoba is home to any number of exciting canoe adventures.
 Whether you are seasoned paddler, or have simply grown tired of circling the lake, take full advantage of the crisp fall weather to challenge yourself and the province’s white water channels before the onset of winter.

-Here are some great things to see and do this summer in Manitoba…
+Here are some great things to see and do this fall in Manitoba…